Exploring the Limitations of Mamba in COPY and CoT Reasoning: Mamba equipped with CoT to Solve DP

-\begin{theorem}[Perform $m$-locality DP problems with CoT] Consider any $m$-locality DP problem and given input sequences that satisfies Assumption~\ref{assum:dp}, for any integer $T \in \sN$, there exists several Mamba layers with size $O(m)$, such that the answer generated by the Mamba layers will be correct when the length of the answer is no more than $T$. \end{theorem} The proof of Theorem~\ref{localDP_Mamba} can be seen in Appendix~\ref{app:cot_local}.
+It seems disappointing that, like efficient Transformers, Mamba does not reduce overhead for general DP problems.
+However, we argue that when DP problems exhibit favorable local properties\citep{hedi_linear_attention}, Mamba has the potential to achieve efficiency.
+Assuming that the output of CoT can be written as $\vo_1, \vo_2, \dots, \vo_T$, if $\vo_i = f(\{\vo_j: i - m \le j < i \})$ for any $i \in [T]$, that is, $\vo_i$ only depends on at most $m$ preceding intermediate results, then we call the DP problem is $m$-locality DP problem.
+As illustrated in Appendix~\ref{app:m-locality}, the common arithmetic task can be viewed as such $m$-locality DP problem.
+Then we present the following result: \begin{theorem}[Solve $m$-locality DP problems with CoT] Consider any $m$-locality DP problem and given input sequences that satisfies Assumption~\ref{assum:dp}, for any integer $T \in \sN$, there exists several Mamba layers with size $O(m)$, such that the answer generated by the Mamba layers will be correct when the length of the answer is no more than $T$. \end{theorem} The proof can be seen in Appendix~\ref{app:cot_local}.
 Theorem~\ref{localDP_Mamba} shows that when handling $m$-locality DP problem with CoT, the needed size of Mamba depends on the problem's locality.
-When $m$ is much smaller than the total needed length $T$, the cost for each step becomes a constant $O(m)$; therefore, the total cost becomes $O(mT)$ rather than $O(T^2)$ leading to savings in cost.
+The cost for each step becomes a constant $O(m)$ and the total cost becomes $O(mT)$ rather than $O(T^2)$ leading to savings in cost when $T$ is much larger than $m$.